floragc-octo/am-i-doing-this-in-prod/README.md

     * Ribbon's background color
     * Label (max 10 characters)
 * Add a default env and customize it
+* Add a second url and allow you to cycle between both
+* Add a ribbon that on click will switch between the defined urls
 * Export your configuration in JSON format (to share with your team, maybe)
 * Import a configuration